Yelena Mazanik: Execution of the plot

 On the night of 21 September 1943 Mazanik, with the assistance of her sister Valentina, set the bomb to go off in 24 hours.
 At 6:30 the next morning she wrapped the small bomb in a handkerchief and placed it in her purse before leaving to observe a mass execution.
 Meanwhile, Valentina and the rest of her family were packing their possessions into carts and leaving Minsk for partisan-controlled areas of the forest.

 The guards standing at the entrance to Kube's mansion did not pay much attention to the maids they knew worked for Kube, but nevertheless tried to see what was under the handkerchief in Mazanik's bag; however, she managed to stop them from lifting it enough to see the bomb by interrupting them by saying it held a gift for Kube's wife Anita.
 After entering the house Mazanik went to the bathroom and hid the bomb under her dress.

 At 10:00 am Kube left for his job while his older children attended school.
 Anita and her youngest child went on a shopping trip, leaving only Mazanik and one other servant in the house; she then entered Kube's bedroom and planted the small bomb under his bed between the mattress and springs.
 At about the same time Mazanik's family were leaving the city for the forest.
 After planting the bomb Mazanik left the apartment, saying she was going to go to the doctor for a toothache.
 At 1:20 am on 22 September 1943, the bomb under Kube's bed went off forty minutes early, killing him.
 His pregnant wife was not hurt because she had been sleeping in a different bed at the time.
 A truck had evacuated Mazanik from Minsk and she was never apprehended by the Nazis, but over 1,000 people in Minsk were forced to dig their own mass grave and were shot in collective punishment inflicted on the city.

 Late at night on 12 October all of the conspirators in the plot were flown out of Belarus to Moscow, and after writing the final report on the mission the partisans were interrogated by Vsevolod Merkulov, Bogdan Kobulov, and Fyodor Kuznetsov at the Lubyanka.
-Later she learned that the NKVD wanted to kill her and identify another woman as the assassin, but they didn't.
 On 29 October 1943 the three main conspirators, Mazanik, Troyan, and Osipova, were awarded the title Hero of the Soviet Union.